gvwilson/12-design/README.md

 we want to change how information is looked up in future we are certain that we'll only have to modify one small piece of code.

-## Rule 9: design as if code was data
+## Tip 9: design as if code was data.

 The insight on which all modern computing is based is that code is just another kind of data.
 Programs are just text files, and once a program